 Diana Neto, E-commerce Business Development Manager at H.B.
 Fuller

 Industry partners such as H.B.
-Fuller can help them address this through choosing the right adhesives and developing an environmentally robust overall packaging solution.
+Fuller can help packaging converters address this through choosing the right adhesives and developing an environmentally robust overall packaging solution.

 And while there are still cases where paper is not feasible, Diana points out that technologies – and the possibilities these bring for paper when it comes to e-commerce – are improving all the time.

-Furthermore, she says, “As paper is protected with this moisture-resistant layer, it will allow for packaging to withstand adverse weather conditions across the entire supply chain, while providing a strong bond when heat sealed or closed with one of our compatible hot melt and water-based adhesives.”
+Furthermore, Diana says, “As paper is protected with this moisture-resistant layer, it will allow for packaging to withstand extreme temperature and humidity conditions across the entire supply chain, while providing a strong bond when heat sealed or closed with one of our compatible hot melt and water-based adhesives.”

 PE - Wider View E-Commerce Mailers